angular/angular/aio/content/start/index.md

       <img src="generated/images/guide/start/template-syntax-product-share-alert.png" alt="Alert box indicating product has been shared">
     </div>

-The app now has a product list and sharing feature.
+The application now has a product list and sharing feature.
 In the process, you've learned to use five common features of Angular's template syntax:
 * `*ngFor`
 * `*ngIf`